 A: The lack of good business records is the single most common reason for a business sales deal to fall apart.
 We can’t emphasize enough the importance of maintaining good books and records before selling.
 This includes accurate financial statements, cash register receipts or whatever records are necessary to prove income and expenses.
 Of course, current tax returns are a must.
-However, we are used to selling businesses that may have less than adequate records.
+However, Darrell has become almost an industry expert at selling businesses that may have less than adequate records.

 Q: What are the most important things that I can do to get my business ready to sell?

 A: We have a list of the ten most important things that you can do to improve your business before selling.
 Call Darrell at 407-745-0495 and we would be glad to email them to you.

 Q: How far in advance should I start planning my exit strategy?

 A: Today, no later.
 Even if you think you are not ready to sell your company right now you can’t start preparing too early.
-One of our experienced agents will be more than happy to meet with you to help you to start thinking about your exit strategy.
+Darrell will be more than happy to meet with you to help you to start thinking about your exit strategy.

 Q: Do I need an attorney and an accountant to sell a company?

 A: Buying or selling a company can be a complicated venture.
 While some companies are sold without the help of accountants and attorneys, we strongly recommend that both the buyer and seller engage professionals.
 See my resources page.